Rehmsy/ViroSample/README.md

 ## AR Viro Test App

 ### Description:
-Playing around with having my hardcoded images render as a gallery of spinning 3D cubes when viewed on mobile Viro app testbed.
-I hope to make images and positioning dynamic, and add a component to upload an images from phone gallery
+Playing around with having my hardcoded square images render as a gallery of spinning 3D cubes when viewed on mobile Viro app testbed.
+I hope to make images and positioning dynamic, and add a component to upload images from a phone gallery.

 ### Created with React-Native and Viro.
 by Sarah Rehmer https://github.com/Rehmsy